stuartMoorhouse/pipes-wiki/_Footer.md

-Open the video in a new browser tab for bigger size.
+Click on the video for larger size.